damianb/tf2stats/README.markdown

 ### enabling pretty urls

-asdf
+To enable the "pretty URLs" mode, first check that you are running Apache and that you have the modules `mod_rewrite` and `mod_env` enabled (`mod_env` is needed to let the script know that rewriting is enabled).

+Now...

+* open up the file `.htaccess` in your installation
+* locate the section regarding rewriting
+* uncomment the lines as instructed - just don't remove anything after the first comment hash (the `#` symbol)
+* locate the line `RewriteBase /tf2stats` within the uncommented section, and change this to match the path you set in the `page.base_path` configuration setting ( ***DO NOT LEAVE A TRAILING SLASH FOR THIS LINE*** )
+* save the file
+* access your site and look at the links to players, the top 10 listing, etc.  If you're being sent to `/tf2stats/top10/` for example, everything is working fine.

 ### enabling compressed stylesheets/js files

 Depending on your system, enabling compressed stylesheets/javascript files may or may not work out of the box.
 Go ahead and set the site config setting `site.use_gzip_assets` to **true** to see if your server sends the files with the correct headers.
 If you load the page and the styling is screwed up beyond belief, read on.
 Otherwise, you're all set.

 Due to a rather...*odd* choice by the Ubuntu repository maintainers, Apache's mime_module configuration file declares files ending with the extension .gz to be the wrong content type.
 Instead of declaring the content encoding as `x-gzip` (the code to do this is actually commented out), the maintainers decided to declare the content type to be `application/x-gzip`, which will cause most browsers to not use the data within as merely compressed content.

 To fix this problem on Ubuntu server 10.04 LTS (may apply to other versions):